 You are also more at risk if you are fair-haired and fair skinned, spend a lot of time outside on a regular basis, and are taking certain medications.

 For more information, visit the Canadian Cancer Society.

 Brainstorm possible approaches (e.g., posters, assemblies, guest speakers, surveys,).

-Allow students to work alone, in pairs or in small groups to follow through with an idea that can be shared with the school as a means of helping them to make smart choices about sun exposure.
+Invite students to follow through with an idea that can be shared with the class as a means of helping them to make smart choices about sun exposure.

 Process the results by asking: